MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 There are three primary methods to create a Power BI model that connects to Dataverse:

 - **Import Dataverse data:** This method caches (stores) Dataverse data in the Power BI model.
-This method delivers extremely fast performance thanks to in-memory querying.
+It delivers fast performance thanks to in-memory querying.
 It also offers design flexibility to modelers, allowing them to integrate data from other sources.
-Because of these strengths, it's the default mode when creating a new Power BI Desktop solution.
+Because of these strengths, it's the default mode when creating a model in Power BI Desktop.
 - **Create a DirectQuery connection:** This method is an alternative to importing data.
 A Power BI DirectQuery model consists only of metadata defining the model structure.
 When reports query the model, native queries are sent to Dataverse to retrieve data.
 Consider creating a DirectQuery model when data volumes are too large to cache (or refresh durations take too long), when reports must show near real-time Dataverse data, or when Dataverse must enforce role-based security so that users can only see the data they have privileges to access.
 - **Import Dataverse data by using Azure Synapse Link:** This method is a variation on the import method, because it also caches data in the Power BI model, but does so by connecting to [Azure Synapse Analytics](/azure/synapse-analytics/overview-what-is).
-By using [Azure Synapse Link for Dataverse](/power-apps/maker/data-platform/export-to-data-lake), Dataverse tables are continuously replicated to Azure Synapse or Azure Data Lake Storage Gen2 (ADLS Gen2).
+By using [Azure Synapse Link for Dataverse](/power-apps/maker/data-platform/export-to-data-lake), Dataverse tables are continuously replicated to Azure Synapse or Azure Data Lake Storage (ADLS) Gen2.

 To determine the right method for your Power BI model, consider:

+- Query performance
-- Data volume.
+- Data volume
-- Data latency.
+- Data latency
+- Role-based security
-- Query performance.
+- Setup complexity

-- The need to enforce Dataverse role-based security.
+For a detailed discussion on model frameworks (import, DirectQuery, or composite), their benefits and limitations, and features to help optimize Power BI data models, see [Choose a Power BI model framework](/learn/modules/choose-power-bi-model-framework/).

-### Performance tolerance
+### Query performance

-Users will have different experiences interacting with a report based on imported data versus one built on DirectQuery. – The Imported data approach will result in a report that is dramatically faster to load and begin interacting with since the data is pre-cached and calculated.
-In contrast, the DirectQuery report is re-querying the data each time the report is opened, or new filters are applied.

-The front-end report experience for a user viewing a report built on imported data is typically a much faster, more responsive report versus one built over DirectQuery.
-Since the data is already loaded into the data model, any interaction such as a filter/cross-filter or drill-through doesn't require a re-query of the database.
-This results in a faster, more responsive report interaction experience for the user.

-DirectQuery should be used only if other decision points, like the freshness of data, or enforcement of the Dataverse security model, require it.
-In cases where DirectQuery is needed, the report should be simplified.
-The amount of data being analyzed in the report are minimized to reduce DirectQuery performance bottlenecks as much as possible.
-We'll cover specific DirectQuery performance strategies later in this document.

-A good resource on design implications of DirectQuery is [Using DirectQuery in Power BI - Power BI](/power-bi/connect-data/desktop-directquery-about.md#implications-of-using-directquery).
+Queries sent to import models are faster than native queries sent to DirectQuery models.
+It's because imported data is cached in memory and it's optimized for analytic queries (filter, group, and summarize operations).

+Conversely, DirectQuery models must query the underlying data source(s) and that impacts on query performance - especially if the data source(s) store large volumes of data or the data isn't optimized (indexed) for analytic queries.
+Also, the Power BI DirectQuery workload might overload the data source resources or impact on the performance of other workloads, like operational read and write operations.

 ### Data volume

-Data volume
-The volume of data being transferred from the source into the report has a strong, direct impact on which method to choose.
-With any approach other than DirectQuery, the impact on the user is minimized since the data is already in Power BI.
-With DirectQuery, as more data is requested from Dataverse, the time it takes to query and transfer that data also increases, and consequently, the user will wait longer for the report to refresh.

-A report designed for front-line workers might be tightly constrained by security or other filters to provide the real-time operational report they need.
-On the other hand, a report for a group manager or planning team that for example might need to look at many users or a much wider timeframe would result in needing a much larger dataset in their report.
-The difference between the data volume in these two use cases has a strong influence on the data model design.
+When developing an import model, you should strive to minimize the data that is to be loaded into your models.
+It's especially true for large models, or models that you anticipate will grow to become large over time.
+For more information, see [Data reduction techniques for import modeling](import-modeling-data-reduction.md).

+> [!IMPORTANT]
+> Larger model sizes may not be supported by your capacity.
+A shared capacity can host models up to 1 GB in size, while [Power BI Premium](/power-bi/enterprise/service-premium-what-is) capacities can host much larger models.

+DirectQuery models work well with large data volumes because Power BI doesn't store the data.
+However, there might be a need to optimize the data source to ensure queries perform well.

-DirectQuery is considered most viable when the report's result-set is not significantly large (meaning that there are fewer than 100K records in the report's source tables, or the results returned to the report after filters are applied is less than 100K records.)
-[Create a Power BI report using the Dataverse connector - Power Apps](/powerapps/maker/data-platform/data-platform-powerbi-connector) (Note that the 100K records size  a hard limit but general guidance.
-Note that each query must return less than 80MB in under 2 minutes.
-Later in this document, we'll talk about adapting to those limits and other essential strategies in Dataverse DirectQuery implementations.)
+DirectQuery is a good choice when the report's result set isn't large (meaning that there are fewer than 100,000 rows in the report's source tables, or the result returned to the report after filters are applied is less than 100,000 rows).
+In this case, you can [create a Power BI report by using the Dataverse connector](/powerapps/maker/data-platform/data-platform-powerbi-connector)

-When the query result size is in the range of a few hundred thousand records, Power BI Premium Dataflows or Datasets with Incremental Refresh might be more appropriate.
-[Incremental refresh for datasets and real-time data in Power BI - Power BI | Microsoft Docs](/power-bi/connect-data/incremental-refresh-overview.md) or [Using incremental refresh with dataflows - Power Query](/power-query/dataflows/incremental-refresh).
-Either of these would be an option for an organization that has somewhat more data needed in the report and can limit the queries to only recently modified records for the incremental query.
+> [!NOTE]
+> The 100,000 row size isn't a hard limit.
+However, each data source query must return a result that's less than 80 MB and within two minutes.
+Later in this article you will learn how to work within those limitations and other Dataverse DirectQuery design strategies.

+When the query result size is in the range of a few hundred thousand rows, you can consider using [Premium features of dataflows](/power-bi/transform-model/dataflows/dataflows-premium-features?tabs=gen2) or [incremental refresh](/power-bi/connect-data/incremental-refresh-overview) datasets.

-Larger datasets of a few hundred records upwards to multi-million record datasets can utilize the enterprise-scale supported by Dataverse Azure Synapse Link.
-This approach sets up an ongoing managed pipeline to copy Dataverse data into Azure Data Lake as CSV or Parquet files.
-The data can then be ingested from the lake via Azure Synapse and imported into Power BI.
-[Create an Azure Synapse Link for Dataverse with your Azure Synapse Workspace - Power Apps](/powerapps/maker/data-platform/azure-synapse-link-synapse).
+Larger datasets with millions of rows can benefit from the enterprise-scale supported by Azure Synapse Link for Dataverse.
+This approach sets up an ongoing managed pipeline that copies Dataverse data into ADLS Gen2 as CSV or Parquet files.
+The data can then be ingested from the data lake via Azure Synapse and imported into Power BI.

+### Data latency

+When the Dataverse data changes rapidly and report users need to see current data, a DirectQuery model can deliver near real-time query results.

+> [!TIP]
+> You can create a Power BI report that uses [automatic page refresh](/power-bi/create-reports/desktop-automatic-page-refresh) when it connects to a DirectQuery model.

+Import data models must complete a data refresh to allow reporting on recent data changes.You should be aware that there are limitations on the number of daily scheduled data refresh operations.
+On a shared capacity, you can schedule up to eight refreshes per day.
+On a [Premium](/power-bi/enterprise/service-premium-what-is) capacity, you can schedule up to 48 refreshes per day (allowing a 15-minute refresh frequency).

+You can consider using [Incremental refresh](/power-bi/connect-data/incremental-refresh-overview) to achieve faster refreshes, and to achieve near real-time with a [DirectQuery partition](/power-bi/connect-data/incremental-refresh-overview#define-policy) (only available with [Premium](/power-bi/enterprise/service-premium-what-is)).

-### Security complexity
+### Role-based security

-Dataverse supports incredibly complex security models to control the visibility of records to different users.
-(For example, one sales user might be able only to see their opportunities, but other opportunities are entirely hidden from them, yet a team manager would see all their team's opportunities but not opportunities from another team. – The level of complexity implemented from one organization to another will vary with each organization's needs.)
-Not every organization implements that level of complexity – and not every report needs to partition the data to accommodate that individualized partitioning of the data.

-Suppose the report will be shown to users who each have different permissions controlling which records they are allowed to see.
-In that case, DirectQuery over Dataverse ensures that Power BI can display data to the user based on that user's permissions from Dataverse.
-Two users with different permissions in Dataverse will see only the data they are allowed to see reflected in Power BI when viewing the same report.

-Other organizations can manage security by simply controlling which users are allowed to see the report.
-Any user with permission to the report can see all data in that report.
-This could be where there are no rules in dynamics partitioning the data – or where, even if there are rules; the users are managers who have permission to see all data anyway.
-The more flexible and performant approach would be a direct import of the data, whether from Dataverse or via Synapse.

-An advantage of imported data may be for organizations that wish to present summaries of a team's key performance indicators such as "Total $ in Pipeline," or "New Lead count" - even when the specifics of those records are not shared with the individual team members.
-The data can be extracted and summarized before being presented to the report viewer as a KPI without sharing details of the individual records.

-Another scenario would be where relatively straightforward data access rules could be implemented using Power BI's Row-Level security.
-[Row-level security (RLS) in Power BI Report Server - Power BI](/power-bi/report-server/row-level-security-report-server.md) This approach would support the data partitioning with improved performance over the DirectQuery method.
-We caution that an RLS implementation should not attempt to mimic the Dataverse security model if the model implemented in Dataverse has any level of complexity implemented through rules around Ownership, Teams, Sharing, Inheritance, etc.

-There's no fixed guidance on precisely when the rules become too complex to implement in Power BI's Row Level Security, but keep in mind that a Power BI RLS-based security model is entirely separate and would likely need ongoing management to ensure changes in Dynamics are in synch with the security rules in Power BI.
+When there's a need to enforce role-based security, it can directly influence the design of your Power BI model.

+Dataverse can enforce complex [role-based security](/power-platform/admin/wp-security-cds) to control access of specific records to specific users.
+For example, a salesperson is permitted to see only their sales opportunities, while the sales manager can see all sales opportunities for all salespeople.
+You can tailor the level of complexity based on the needs of your organization.

+When you create an import model that connects to Dataverse, its security model no longer applies (it refreshes data using the context of the Power BI dataset credentials).
+In this case, you must reproduce data permissions by adding [row-level security (RLS)](/power-bi/enterprise/service-admin-rls) to the Power BI model.
+That requirement could be challenging - or impossible - to do when complex permissions must be enforced.
+Further, this approach might require ongoing management to ensure that changes in Dynamics are in sync with the Power BI RLS.

+A DirectQuery model based on Dataverse can connect by using the security context of the report user.
+That way, the report user will only see the data they're permitted to access.
+In this case, there's no need to set up Power BI RLS.

-### configuration complexity
+### Setup complexity

-Connections to Dataverse - whether they be direct or import mode - are relatively straightforward and do not require any additional software or elevated permissions in Dataverse.
-This is an advantage for organizations or departments that are just getting started.
-It's also an advantage for organizations that do not need the enterprise features available in the Synapse solution.
+Connections to Dataverse, whether for import or DirectQuery models, are straightforward and don't require any special software or elevated Dataverse permissions.
+That's an advantage for organizations or departments that are getting started.
+It's also an advantage for organizations that don't need the enterprise features available in an Azure Synapse solution.

-The Synapse option requires system administrator access to Dataverse and an Azure subscription.
-Configuration is not complex, but experience with Azure Storage and SQL is beneficial.
-This may limit which organizations can take advantage of this enterprise-oriented feature.
+The Azure Synapse option requires system administrator access to Dataverse and an Azure subscription.
+The set up isn't complex, but experience working with Azure Storage and writing SQL queries will be beneficial.
+Without system administrator access, you won't be able to take advantage of enterprise features.

 ## Best practices

-This sections describes design patterns and anti-patterns you should consider when developing a Power BI report over Dataverse data.
+This section describes design patterns and anti-patterns you should consider when developing a Power BI report over Dataverse data.
 Only a few of these patterns are unique to Dataverse, but they tend to be common challenges for Dataverse makers when they go about building Power BI reports.

 ### Focus on a specific use case